fafanramadhan/calculator/README.md

 # calculator
-this program calculate area and circumference of circle and rectangle
+this program calculate area and circumference of circle and rectangle in Bahasa Indonesia